This website uses cookies to enhance the user experience.

 Microsoft Power Apps is a low-code/no-code development platform that lets users build custom business applications without extensive coding knowledge.
 It's part of the Microsoft Power Platform, which also includes Power Automate, Power BI, and Power Virtual Agents.

-With Power Apps, you can connect to over 400 data sources (including SharePoint, Excel, SQL Server, Dataverse, Salesforce, and more) and build fully functional apps that run on any device, be it desktop or mobile.
+With Power Apps, you can connect to over 400 data sources — including SharePoint, Excel, SQL Server, Dataverse, Salesforce, and more — and build fully functional apps that run on any device, desktop or mobile.

 There are two main types of apps you can build:

-Canvas Apps give you a blank canvas to design your app exactly how you want it, dragging and dropping components and writing simple formula-based logic (quite similar to Excel formulas).
-If you are after highly customised interfaces, this is the one you want.
+Canvas Apps give you a blank canvas to design your app exactly how you want it, dragging and dropping components and writing simple formula-based logic, not unlike working with Excel formulas.
+If you need a highly customised interface, this is the approach to take.

-Model-Driven Apps are built on top of Microsoft Dataverse (a cloud database) and generate their layout automatically based on your data structure.
-They're ideal for complex business processes with a lot of relational data.
+Model-Driven Apps are built on top of Microsoft Dataverse and generate their layout automatically based on your data structure.
+They're ideal for complex business processes with a lot of relational data, and pair naturally with other Dynamics 365 solutions your organisation might already be using.

 Expense Approval Apps.
 Employees submit expenses through a simple form.
-The app routes requests to managers for approval via Power Automate, updates a SharePoint list, and sends email notifications.
-No code required!
+The app routes requests to managers for approval, updates a SharePoint list, and sends email notifications automatically — no code required.
+Paired with Power Automate, the entire process runs without anyone chasing anyone.

 Field Inspection Apps.
 Engineers and inspectors complete checklists on their phones or tablets while on-site.
-Results are stored instantly in SharePoint or Dataverse, and reports are auto-generated.
+Results are stored instantly in SharePoint or Dataverse, and reports are generated automatically — making it a natural fit for organisations already using SharePoint for document management.

 Employee Onboarding.
-HR teams build onboarding portals that walk new starters through documents, tasks, and training materials, and it’s fully integrated with Teams and SharePoint.
+HR teams build onboarding portals that walk new starters through documents, tasks, and training materials, fully integrated with Teams and SharePoint.
+Combined with a broader digital transformation strategy, this kind of app can significantly improve the experience for new joiners from day one.

-The pairing of Power Apps and SharePoint is extremely popular because SharePoint is already widely used as a document management and data storage platform across Microsoft 365 environments.
+The combination of Power Apps and SharePoint is one of the most popular in the Microsoft ecosystem — and for good reason.
+SharePoint is already widely used as a document management and collaboration platform across Microsoft 365 environments, which means the infrastructure is often already in place.

 Power Apps vs Power Automate: What's the Difference?